-Salavan is a sprawling town with more space than its tiny number of inhabitants know what to do with and unfortunately there is so much space between many of the guesthouses, the bus station, the river and the eating spots that coming here without your own transport is a bit of a pain.
+Salavan is a sprawling town and unfortunately there is quite a lot of space between the guesthouses and the bus station, market, river and eating spots so that coming here without your own transport is a pain.

 The Travelfish newsletter is sent out every Monday and is jammed full of free advice for travel in Southeast Asia.
 You can see past issues here.